jasminaaa20/jasminaaa20/README.md

 <h2>🚀 Improvise.
 Adapt.
 Overcome. 🚀</h2>
 </div>

 I'm a final year Computer Science & Engineering undergraduate of University of Moratuwa specializing in Data Science & Engineering.
-With a passion for building web applications and exploring AI technologies, I'm currently working on a **full stack blog application** and **Human Action Recognition in dark lighting conditions using Deep Learning techniques**.
+With a passion for building web applications and exploring AI technologies, I'm currently working on a **mobile application that will cater to the every time bound need of a Muslim in Sri Lanka** and a **computer vision application that runs on video streams**.

 ## 🚧 Current Projects I'm working on
 - [**Prayer Time Application Sri Lanka**](https://github.com/jasminaaa20/flutter-prayer-time) 📝